villekivikko/HealthyLifeHeaven/README.md

   - flask
   - flask-sqlalchemy

-How to install dependencies:
+How to install dependencies (assuming pip is installed):
-  - run: pip freeze > requirements.txt
+  - run: pip install -r requirements.txt

 Used database: SQLAlchemy (1.4.46) => SQLite